XRRCA/unity-scripting/README.md

 }
 ```

 But!
-OOP introduces often dogmatic links and hierarchies, historically, Game developers found aspects of OOP too containing and inefficient for the types of systems they needed to make.
+OOP introduces often dogmatic links and hierarchies, historically, Game developers found aspects of OOP too constraining and inefficient for the types of systems they needed to make.

 ## Entity Component System architecture